PropelAuth/nextjs/README.md

 - PROPELAUTH_VERIFIER_KEY
 - PROPELAUTH_REDIRECT_URI

-You can find the env variables for your application in the PropelAuth Dashboard under **Backend Integration**.
+You can find the NEXT_PUBLIC_AUTH_URL, PROPELAUTH_API_KEY, and PROPELAUTH_VERIFIER_KEY variables for your application in the PropelAuth Dashboard under Backend Integration.

-For the PROPELAUTH_REDIRECT_URI, you should use `{YOUR_URL}/api/auth/callback`.
-For example, if your application is hosted at `https://myapp.com`, then your PROPELAUTH_REDIRECT_URI would be `https://myapp.com/api/auth/callback`.
-Make sure to set this in the **Frontend Integration** section of your dashboard.
+When you copy the PROPELAUTH_VERIFIER_KEY from the PropelAuth dashboard, it will automatically paste into your .env file with line breaks.
+However, due to the way some systems interpret multiline environment variables, you will need to edit the verifier key value to include actual newline characters ‘\n’ instead of escaped ones.

+For the PROPELAUTH_REDIRECT_URI variable, you need to add /api/auth/callback to the end of one of your allowed frontend locations.
+So, for example, if you are developing in the test environment and using https://localhost:3000, you would use https://localhost:3000/api/auth/callback

 ### 1. Set up routes